nakal/xmonad-conf/README.md

 All the configurations included are softlinks.
 It means that you can update them and you implicitly update the checked out project.
-This also implies that it might be a good idea to make yourself a fork of this project.
+This also implies that it might be a good idea to have a fork of this project for yourself.
 But you can also merge in changes from my repository, but don't complain, if something breaks for you.
 You should consider this project my private playground.